Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 It lets a compatible mower or machine move the wheelbarrow over distance, then release it for hand placement.

-That is why The W.I.T.C.H.™ is the stronger workflow when distance and final placement both matter.
+That is why The W.I.T.C.H.™ is the stronger workflow when distance, volume, and final placement all matter.

 A conversion cart changes the tool.